 Community Programs

-The ARDX Foundation works with individuals and communities through four key programs:
+The ARDX Foundation works with individuals and communities through five key programs:

 Dr. Angela D. Reddix (for full bio, click here)